romanschejbal/reactgirls/docs/lesson1.md

 Here's what we are going to do today:
 1. We will take an existing, static HTML & CSS website
-2. Turn it into a React based one and bring it to life a little bit
+2. Turn it into a React-based one and bring it to life a little bit

-You can then keep the website, tune it up or whatever..
+You can then keep the website, tune it up or whatever.
 Maybe even put it into production with a little extra help and make it your portfolio.

 We are going to turn this: